Reporter must give RCMP material about accused terrorist: Supreme Court

 Even then, Moldaver wrote, the production order for Makuch’s materials should stand because disclosure of the materials would not reveal a confidential source, no “off the record” or “not for attribution” communications would be disclosed, there is no alternative source through which the materials could be obtained, and Shirdon used the media to publicize extremist views.

+Moldaver added that he struggled to see why a chilling effect should be presumed in such matters, saying this “should be assessed on a case-by-case basis.”

-Makuch, who is based in New York, was not at the court for the decision’s release.
-Tunley had no comment, and it was not immediately clear when — or even if — the materials would be given to the RCMP.
+Tunley had no comment Friday, and it was not clear when — or even if — the materials would be given to the RCMP.

+The Mounties said they respect the judicial process but would not comment on the next steps in their investigation.

 “This is a dark day for press freedom, which is a basic tenet of democracy,” Vice Media said in a statement.
 “While we’ve lost this battle, nothing can shake our belief that a free press is instrumental to a truthful understanding of the world in which we live.”